How did rationing work in the Second World War?

 For food rations, brown ration books were the most common type, as they were used by most adults.
 Pregnant women, nursing mothers and children under five received green ration books, whilst blue ration books were issued to children between five and sixteen years old.

 However, it wasn’t just food that was rationed in the Second World War.
-Materials and resources across day-to-day life needs to be carefully distributed to avoid shortages on the home front and accommodate the military needs of the war effort.
+Materials and resources across day-to-day life were restricted to avoid shortages and accommodate the military’s needs.

 Small green books were used for petrol rations.
-To qualify for these, applicants would need to produce their car or motorcycle registration.
+To qualify for petrol rations, applicants had to produce their car or motorcycle registration.
 The coupons were only valid for the period in which they were issued, so they could not be saved or hoarded.
 One coupon equated to one gallon of petrol.

 Bright red ration books were for clothing rations.
-Clothes rationing came into effect from the 1st July 1941.
-Clothing was rationed so that raw materials were safeguarded for military use.
-It meant that factory space and workers could be put towards the war effort instead of making clothing.
-Only 24 coupons were issued every six months, with up to 100% purchase tax, meaning that you might end up paying double the price for a coat or dress!
+Clothes rationing came into effect from 1 July 1941, as textiles were preserved for the military.
+Only 24 coupons were issued every six months, with up to 100% purchase tax, meaning that you might end up paying double the price of a coat or dress.
 Children were permitted an extra ten coupons to accommodate for growing, but mothers were encouraged to plan ahead and buy clothes that kids could ‘grow into’.

 The impact of the war on farming